Energy landscapes of combinatorial optimization in Ising machines: Results

 Performing standard simulated annealing optimization of 3-SAT problems we found a different mapping to be computationally superior to the Rosenberg version.
 The new mapping extends the quadratization ideas \cite{kolmogorov2004, freedman2005} and \cite{boros2014} by approaching the monomials with positive and negative coefficients differently:

 and thus we call it KZFD-BG after the authors.
-However, contrary to the original application of these penalties individually for each term in the PUBO function, the variable substitution in this work is done as in the Rosenberg case, i.e. sharing substituted pairs across multiple monomials (see App.~\ref{appx:quadratization}).
+However, instead of applying these penalties individually for each term in the PUBO function \cite{sharma2023}, the variable substitution in this work is done as in the Rosenberg case, i.e. sharing substituted pairs across multiple monomials (see App.~\ref{appx:quadratization}).
 As a result, this yields the same number of native and auxiliary variables regardless of the mapping used.
 We address simulated annealing performance difference of the mappings in the context of PUBO and QUBO comparison in Sec.~\ref{sec:qubo_3sat}.

 Any locality reduction method modifies the ``native'' optimization landscape in non-trivial ways and can make its exploration algorithmically more challenging.
 In particular, Eq.~\ref{eq:quadratization} guarantees that for every stable state $\mathbf{x^*}$ of $f(\mathbf{x})$ with respect to a single bit-flip: $f(\dots,\bar{x}^*_i,\dots) - f(\dots,x^*_i,\dots) \ge 0,\,\forall i$, the quadratization $g(\mathbf{x^*}, \mathbf{y^*})$ is also in a stable state, which is given by $\min_{\mathbf{y}}g(\mathbf{x^*}, \mathbf{y}) \equiv g(\mathbf{x^*}, \mathbf{y^*})$.
 Indeed, the bit-flip energy changes with respect to auxiliary variables are non-negative due to the definition of $g$: $g(\mathbf{x^*}, \dots, \bar{y}_i^*, \dots) \ge g(\mathbf{x^*}, \dots, y_i^*, \dots) = \min_{y}g(\mathbf{x^*}, \mathbf{y})$.
 In turn, the energy change of flipping $x$ is also non-negative because of the following chain: